brackeen/glfm/README.md

 The fastest way to get started is to make a copy of the repo and open the [example project](example) in Xcode or Eclipse.

 ### iOS (XCode)
-1. Create a new project with the "iOS => Application => Empty Application" template.
+1. Create a new project with the "iOS Empty Application" template.
 2. Delete `AppDelegate.h`, `AppDelegate.m`, and `main.m`.
 3. Add the GLFM source files (in `include` and `src`) to the project.
 4. Create a new C/C++ file with a <code>void glfm_main(GLFMDisplay *display)</code> function.

 ### Android (Eclipse)
-Make sure the latest [ADT plugin](http://developer.android.com/sdk/installing/installing-adt.html) and [NDK](https://developer.android.com/tools/sdk/ndk/index.html) in installed.
+Make sure the latest [ADT plugin](http://developer.android.com/sdk/installing/installing-adt.html) and [NDK](https://developer.android.com/tools/sdk/ndk/index.html) is installed.

 1. Create a new Android application project.
 Name it something like GLFMTest.
 2. Right click the project, then select "Android Tools => Add Native Support"